Archer brothers: Burnett region

-In 1847, Thomas Archer travelled west to the area called Fitzroy Downs by the explorer Thomas Mitchell, near present-day Roma, but did not take up any land.
-In 1848 he travelled north to the Burnett region, which led to two runs being taken up on the Burnett River in the names of David and Thomas Archer.
+In 1847, Thomas Archer travelled west to the area named Fitzroy Downs by the explorer Thomas Mitchell, near present-day Roma, but did not claim any land.
+In 1848 he travelled north to the Burnett region, which resulted in two runs being acquired on the Burnett River in the names of David and Thomas Archer.
 One of these was named Eidsvold, after Eidsvoll, Norway, where the Archer family had land holdings.
 The present day town of Eidsvold was named for the nearby property.
 The other, named Coonambula, was south of Eidsvold on St John Creek, a tributary of the Burnett River.

 Near the site of Eidsvold Station is present day Tolderodden Conservation Park.
-The Archer connection to this name lies in the fact that Colin Archer was born in a house named Tollerodden, in Norway.
+The association of the Archers with this name is the fact that Colin Archer was born in a house named Tollerodden, in Norway.

 Although not on the Burnett River, Maryborough was the main port for the Burnett region, particularly for the export of wool.
 One of the houses of St Mary's College, Maryborough is named Archer in honour of the contribution of the pioneering family to the Burnett region.

 Fitzroy River

 In 1853, Charles and William Archer were the first Europeans to explore the Fitzroy River, which they named in honour of Sir Charles FitzRoy, Governor of the Colony of New South Wales.
 They explored the river valley and marked proposed boundaries for a new run before returning to the Burnett region.
-In 1855 the brothers took up the run on the Fitzroy River, naming it Gracemere Station in honour of Thomas Archer's bride, Grace, whom he had married in Scotland in 1853.
-Gracemere homestead was built in 1858, overlooking a shallow lagoon variously known as Padgole, Farris, and Gracemere.
+In 1855 the brothers began farming a run on the Fitzroy River, naming it Gracemere Station in honour of Thomas Archer's bride, Grace, whom he had married in Scotland in 1853.
+Gracemere homestead was built in 1858, overlooking a shallow lagoon known variously as Padgole, Farris, and Gracemere.
 The present-day town of Gracemere was named for the station.

 In 1860 Archibald Archer joined his brothers at Gracemere.
-At first both cattle and sheep were raised, but in the early 1870s the station switched entirely to cattle.
+At first both cattle and sheep were raised, but during the early 1870s the station switched entirely to cattle.
 The city of Rockhampton now stands on part of the original Gracemere run.

 Mount Archer National Park is based on Mount Archer, near Rockhampton.
 The mountain was named in honour of Charles and William Archer, who had named the Berserker Range and Mount Sleipner (both names derived from Norse mythology) in 1853.